Newton numbers, vanishing polytopes and algebraic degrees: Manifestations of the Newton numbers

 \subsection{Preliminaries: Mixed volume, Cayley sums, BKK-theorem}

-Let us recall the mixed volume and Bernstein-Kouchnirenko-Khovansky theory.
+Let us recall the mixed volume and Bernstein-Kouchnirenko-Khovanskii theory (BKK-theory in short).
 For an introduction to the convex polyhedral geometry see \cite{Ew}, for a survey on this connection between polyhedral geometry and algebraic geometry see \cite{EKK}.

 \begin{sign} Suppose that $\R^k$ is an affine space with lattice $L\subset \R^k$ of full rank.
 We use the \textbf{lattice} volume $\Vol_\Z$, which differs from the usual one by a factor, so that the lattice volume of the initial simplex in the lattice $L$ is equal to $1$.
 Note that the lattice volume of any lattice polytope is integer.
 In the standard $\R^n$ we consider the standard lattice $\Z^n$.
 When we consider any operations with affine spaces we assume that we apply the same operations to the corresponding lattices. \end{sign}